tposney/midi-qol/README.md

   - **OnUse macros** (set on the item sheet).
 These are run whenever the item is used, even if the attack missed.
     * You can do pretty much anything inside the macro and the result is awaited.
 Look in here for the information that is provided.
 You can't pass arguments to OnUse macros yourself.
 Useful if you want to do something to targets/other tokens/self that can't be expressed/should not be done with active effects.
     * They are useful for effects/status icons that are not removed when the spell expires/concentration is removed.
-    * They execute within the workflow asynch context, so there is no question of off behaviour with multiple asynch operations in flight (which can happen with macro.execute).
+    * They execute within the workflow async context, so there is no question of off behaviour with multiple async operations in flight (which can happen with macro.execute).
   - **DamageBonusMacro**, this is run whenever an attack rolls damage.
 The main idea is to enhance the damage rolled by the attack which does not depend on the item used, things like sneak attack/hunter's mark and so on.
 The same information is passed to the macro and can be awaited.
   - If you want to store information about the state of things you can do ```setProperty(actor,"flags.myflag.something", value)``` and retrieve it with ```getProperty(actor, "flags.myflag.somethng")```.
-The information will be reset on a game reload (so it really should be short term data) and is ONLY available on the same client that set the infromation, but does not require a database transaction so is very cheap.
+The information will be reset on a game reload (so it really should be short term data) and is ONLY available on the same client that set the information, but does not require a database transaction so is very cheap.
 If it needs to last over game reloads or be accessible on other clients you need to do actor.setFlag...

 ## Sample Chat Logs
 ![No Combo Card](pictures/nocombo.png) ![Combo Card](pictures/combo.png)